castuofa/dataarc-source/concepts/outfield_area.md

 ## Outfield Area

 ###  Scope note:
 A grazing area beyond the enclosed home field.
 "Outfield area" sually refers to areas still within farm boundaries and not upland grazing areas.
+See also "infield area".

 ### Examples:

-* The outfield/infield system is a ubiquitous division of land on Icelandic Medieval farmsteads.
+* The outfield/infield system is a ubiquitous division of land on medieval Icelandic farmsteads.

 ### References to discussions of CONCEPT:

+* Aldred, O. (2008).
+Unfamiliar Landscapes: Infields, Outfields, Boundaries and Landscapes in Iceland.
+In Recent Approaches to the Archaeology of Land Allotment, ed.
+Adrian M. Chadwick.
+British Archaeological Reports, International Series 1875.
+Oxford, UK.
+299–321.

 * Kupiec, P., & Milek, K. (2014).
 Roles and perceptions of shielings and the mediation of gender identities in Viking and medieval Iceland.
 Viking Worlds: Things, Spaces and Movement, 102-123.